jhunexjun/CP_Scheduler/README.md

-Copy database Lefty's for big stores.

 To do's:

+Done:
+Create batch file and call it from Counterpoint.
+Test the scheduler by creating invoice from
 Add new schedule
-Test the scheduler by creating invoice from
-Create batch file and call it from Counterpoint.

-Drop down for the top 5 stores.
-Make data visible for the top 5 graphs.

-Done:
 Searchable technician and Work order.
 Remove other menus and remain the scheduler.
 Remove login